Ruby Ridge standoff: Development

-Randy Weaver, a former Iowa factory worker and U.S. Army soldier, moved with his wife and four children to northern Idaho during the 1980s so they could "home-school his children and escape what he and his wife Vicki saw as a corrupted world."
+Randy Weaver, a former Iowa factory worker and U.S. Army soldier, moved with his wife and four children from Iowa to northern Idaho during the 1980s so he could "home-school his children and escape what he and his wife Vicki saw as a corrupted world."
 In 1978, Vicki, the religious leader of the family, began to have recurrent dreams of living on a mountaintop and believed that the apocalypse was imminent.
 After the birth of their son, Samuel, the Weavers began selling their belongings and visited the Amish to learn how to live without electricity.
 They bought 20 acre of land on Ruby Ridge in 1983 and began building a cabin; the property was in Boundary County on a hillside on Ruby Creek opposite Caribou Ridge, northwest of nearby Naples.

 In 1984, Randy Weaver and his neighbor Terry Kinnison had a dispute over a $3,000 land deal.
 Kinnison lost the ensuing lawsuit and was ordered to pay Weaver an additional $2,100 in court costs and damages.
 Kinnison wrote letters to the Federal Bureau of Investigation (FBI), the Secret Service, and the county sheriff in which he alleged that Weaver had threatened to kill Pope John Paul II, President Ronald Reagan, and Idaho Governor John V. Evans.

 In January 1985, the FBI and the Secret Service launched an investigation into allegations that Weaver had made threats against Reagan and other government and law enforcement officials.
 On February 12, Weaver and his wife were interviewed by two FBI agents, two Secret Service agents, and the Boundary County sheriff and his chief investigator.
-The Secret Service had been told that Weaver was a member of Aryan Nations (an antisemitic, neo-Nazi, white supremacist terrorist organization) and that he had a large weapons cache at his residence.
+The Secret Service had been told that Weaver was a member of Aryan Nations (an antisemitic, Neo-Nazi, white supremacist terrorist organization) and that he had a large weapons cache at his residence.
 Weaver denied these allegations, and the government filed no charges.
 On three or four occasions, the Weavers had attended Aryan Nations meetings at Hayden Lake, where there was a compound for government resisters and white supremacists/separatists.

 The investigation noted that Weaver associated with Frank Kumnick, who was known to associate with members of Aryan Nations.
 Weaver told the investigators that neither he nor Kumnick was a member of Aryan Nations but he stated that Kumnick was "associated with The Covenant, The Sword, and the Arm of the Lord."
 On February 28, Randy and Vicki Weaver filed an affidavit with the county courthouse alleging that their personal enemies were plotting to provoke the FBI into attacking and killing the Weaver family.
-On May 6, the Weavers sent President Reagan a letter claiming that their enemies may have sent Reagan a threatening letter under a forged signature.
-In 1992, the prosecutor cited the 1985 letter as an overt act of the Weaver family conspiracy against the federal government.
+On May 6, the Weavers sent President Reagan a letter claiming that their enemies might have sent Reagan a threatening letter under a forged signature.
+In 1992, the prosecutor cited the 1985 letter as an overt act of the Weaver family's conspiracy against the federal government.